Compassionate Innovation & Leadership

-We're excited to introduce our new approach to innovation: Compassionate Innovation.
-This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, mindfulness practices and meaning-centered psychology.
-It focuses on identifying situations where humans suffer, and helps health and social-service providers, and service designers, become creatively empowered to alleviate that suffering in caring a innovative ways.
+We're excited to introduce our new approach to innovation: Compassionate Innovation & Leadership.
+This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, mindfulness practices and meaning-centered/existential psychology.
+It focuses on identifying situations where humans suffer, and helps health and social-service providers, service designers, as well as leaders, to become creatively empowered to alleviate that suffering in caring and innovative ways.